antaldaniel/eurobarometer/README.md

 See `vignette("metadata")`

-## Joining Serveral Files

-The vocabulary functions help to create data panels across Eurobarometer surveys taken in different times.

-There are two main issues that need to be resolved in such cases

-  - Make sure that the same questions are used, and they are consistently named (this problem is treated in the metadata level)

-  - In case of structured questions or question blocks the answer options are coded exactly the same (for example “Fully agree”and “Totally agree” are the same.)
-This will be handled by the vocabulary functions.
-(Not yet implemented.)

 ## Joining With Eurostat & Other Data Tables

   - The regional boundaries are consistently used, coded and named -